Employee retention is a real “headache” for managers at all levels of a company.

-Qualified specialists with necessary knowledge and skills, rich experience and high performance are the main capital of any company.
+Qualified specialists with the necessary knowledge and skills, rich experience, and high performance are the company’s main capitalmpany.

 - Does my company provide enough opportunities for personal development?

 Lack of personal development is one of the top reasons talented professionals leave your company.
 They want to learn more and get better at what they are doing.

 Excessive overwork often becomes a push for a job change.
 Mostly this happens with professional employees who are often loaded with work because of their high qualification level and competency.

 However, even the most diligent workers sooner or later lose their working impetus.
 That's when they think about changing jobs and finding one where they will not have to work so much for the same salary.